 This has been identified as laying down the the lowest animal welfare standards of any quality mark on the market; simply guaranteeing the UK minimum levels of animal welfare have been met.
 In a 2012 report by One Kind and Compassion in World Farming, it was revealed that animals reared under ‘Red Tractor’ conditions can be subjected to mutilation (e.g. tail docking without anesthetic), tethering, and zero access to grazing territory.
 The stamp also allows for genetically modified or cloned animals and their offspring.
 You can read more about the findings of the report in this article here.

 So why am I including The Grazing Shed on this blog?
 Well, because the one thing they did get right was their Veggie Burger Menu.
 Rather than feeling like a carnivore’s afterthought, the 3 veggie options available at The Grazing Shed seem to have been given the same creative love and attention as their meat-lovers menu.
 From the ‘Super Tidy Burger’ topped with lime & basil mayo and cider apple chutney, to the ‘Naughty Shepherd’ which includes a honey glazed goats cheese fondue, these burgers bring a real sense of excitement to the often sad and disappointing prospect of the veggie burger.

 I chose to feast on the aptly named ‘Hell Fire Hippy’ Burger, and it was absolutely divine.
-The veggie burger itself was a soft patty – so huge it spilled out of the sides of it’s sesame seeded bap.
-It was topped with a glorious jalepeno-infused sour cream, a spicy Caribbean hot sauce and a creamy avocado mash (and of course, the obligatory but pointless lettuce leaf found in every burger in the land).
-It had a real and satisfying kick to it, and what’s more, it arrived at my table nestled in a basket of perfectly cooked, skin-on chips in less than 5 minutes.
+The veggie burger itself was a soft patty – so huge it spilled out of the sides of the sesame seeded bap.
+It was topped with a glorious jalepeno-infused sour cream, a spicy Caribbean hot sauce and a creamy avocado mash (and was joined of course, by the obligatory but pointless lettuce leaf found in every burger in the world).
+The burger had a really satisfying kick to it, and what’s more, it arrived at my table nestled in a basket of perfectly cooked, skin-on chips in less than 5 minutes.

 I think that their burgers are delicious.
 Judging by the reaction of customers on Twitter, and by my experience today; these guys know how to do a bloody good burger in a bun – veggie or otherwise.
 I don’t think this was ever in question.

-The thing that really irritates me about this new business though, is that they are building their brand on the idea that they that they care; but that image is a lie.
+The thing that really irritates me about this new business though, is that they are building their brand on the idea that they that they care.
 They shout about their locally sourced beef, about their Red Tractor Assured chicken – and when I say they shout about it, I mean it – there are images of their ‘local farmers’ all over the walls (see above).
 On their website, they claim that ‘sustainability and eco-friendliness are cornerstones of their philosophy’, and they mistakenly claim that using local farms as suppliers will keep the Welsh countryside ‘alive and beautiful‘.
 Sadly, quite the opposite is likely the case, as the intensive practices used in bog standard ‘Red Tractor’ farms represent a fast track to leaving our countrysides bereft of great British wildlife in a matter of decades.